Federal Rules of Evidence – Rule 801

 (through July 14, 2022)

 Hearsay is an out-of-court assertion offered to prove the truth of the matter asserted.
-Assertions are usually oral or written, but non-verbal conduct counts if intended as an assertion.
+Hearsay can be oral, written, or non-verbal conduct (if intended as an assertion).

 Three types of prior assertions by a witness are not hearsay.
 With all three types, the witness must be subject to cross-examination about the prior assertion.
 The three types: